FAQ: Paying tuition fees

 Q8 – I have cancelled all of my courses.
 Why do I have a balance owing for general fees?

 A: General fees are administrative fees that are invoiced as soon as any courses are registered on your file.
-These fees are non-refundable unless all of the courses have been cancelled by ÉTS or in the case of postponement of a semester.
+These fees are non-refundable unless all of the courses have been cancelled by ÉTS or in the case of postponement of a session.

 Q9 – I have cancelled my ASEQ insurance fees, but they still appear on my invoice.
 What should I do?